50 bedroom hospitality for saleThe Ranch Chalet Park, Delny, Invergordon, Ross-shire, IV18

 - 12 acres (4.9 hectares)

-- Use class orders: A3 Restaurants and Cafes, A4 Drinking Establishments and D2 Assembly and Leisure
+- Use class orders: A4 Drinking Establishments, C1 Hotels and D2 Assembly and Leisure

 Ranch Chalet Park is a well-established holiday chalet park located within a rural setting in the heart of Ross-shire.
 This popular and attractive business enjoys consistent trading levels and working in conjunction with Hoseasons the business generates a good level of income through this arrangement.
 The Park also generates a high level of bookings through its own website and benefits from a high level of repeat trade from both within the mainland UK and from oversea visitors.
 The site also enjoys a close working relationship with those industries that flourish due to the oil and gas sectors operating around the Cromarty Firth.